- Free Diagnostic -Do you have:

 As an EAP teacher and writing coach, I’ve spent years helping students and colleagues diagnose and fix the hidden issues that weaken their writing.
 I’ve reviewed papers, advised peers, and supported countless learners as they turned uncertainty into confidence.

-Drawing on these experiences, I created The Writing Bridge — a coaching programme that combines self-assessment and reflection, peer and community support, and personalised tutoring.
+Drawing on these experiences, I created The Writing Bridge — a coaching programme that combines self-assessment, guided reflection, deliberate practice, insightful feedback, and personalised tutoring.
 It’s a process designed not only to transform your paper, but to transform you as a writer — like finding the exact combination that unlocks a vault.

 Are you an early-career researcher, postdoc, or professional ready to turn your research into a published paper — but struggle with academic writing, structuring, or feedback?